-The Office for National Statistics has, just this week, estimated that the unemployment rate in the UK is 3.8%, which is the lowest since records began in 1974.
-The contracting pool of available candidates means that it’s becoming increasingly important for employers to attract return to work parents back to the workplace.
-Employers have not had a great track record with supporting parents in the past: PWC recently reported that 37% of new mothers didn’t take their full maternity leave entitlement, citing career pressure and the feeling that taking time off would “undermine their standing” with their employer as the main reasons.
+In July 2019, the Office for National Statistics estimated that the unemployment rate in the UK was 3.8%, which was the lowest since records began in 1974.
+Even though there was a shrinking pool of available candidates at that point in time, employers did not take advantage of the number of return-to-work parents on the market.
+Employers have notoriously not had a great track record with supporting parents in the past: at the time, PWC reported that 37% of new mothers didn’t take their full maternity leave entitlement, citing career pressure and the feeling that taking time off would “undermine their standing” with their employer as the main reasons.

 This issue is economic as well as social.
 Simply put, companies will lose out on the highly-skilled talent they’ve invested in.
 The lost potential means that there is an economic cost to employers if they don’t take proactive steps in supporting parents returning to work.

-At Tiger, we believe the thinking around this issue needs to be changed (for example, return to work mums can be absolutely invaluable to your business), so we’ve put together a few practical ways employers can retain their return to work parents.
+At Tiger, we believe the thinking around this issue needs to be changed, so we’ve put together a few practical ways employers can retain their return to work parents.

-Understand that their time off wasn’t ‘time off’
+Understand that parents’ time off wasn’t ‘time off’

-There is a huge misconception around the idea that when an employee goes on parental leave , the gap in their CV means they lose their capability to go back to work in the same capacity.
-However, caring for an infant can be a lot more stressful, tiring and a lot more work than their regular employment.
+There is a huge misconception around the idea that when an employee goes on parental leave, the gap in their CV means they lose their capability to go back to work in the same capacity.
+However, caring for an infant can be more stressful and tiring than their regular employment.
 This means that an employee’s motivation to return to the office can be significant, and they’re ready to work at 110% efficiency.
-They may also see a return to work as a change of pace, more prepared to dedicate their energy to resuming their old role as successfully as possible.
+They may also see a return to work as a change of pace, meaning they’ll be more prepared to dedicate their energy to resuming their old role as successfully as possible.
 With this in mind, sit down with them to fully understand what they’d like to see from their return, brief the team accordingly and prepare a training strategy that will help them get back up to speed.

 Utilise their new skills